STEM Summer Camp 2026

 on the Northwestern Oklahoma State University-Alva, OK campus

-Hosted by Northwestern Oklahoma State University, High Plains Technology Center, NEXTera Energy and OG&E. Funded by a grant from the Oklahoma Regents for Higher Education.
+Hosted by Northwestern Oklahoma State University, High Plains Technology Center, and NEXTera Energy.
+Funded by a grant from the Oklahoma Regents for Higher Education.

 ![]() |